 No detail was spared in the remodel of this breezy beach house.
 Each design decision was built around creating the ideal lifestyle that the couple envisioned for their family.
-Together, the pair had just the right skills to undertake this project: he was a builder by trade (now a firefighter), while she co-founded the décor shop Kip & Co, one of Australia's best resources for unique soft furnishings—from tasseled throws to velvet pillows, and quilts in unique colours and patterns.
-While James was busy building the bathrooms' concrete vanities from scratch, she was able to create a colourful bohemian environment perfect for their coastal lifestyle in their town of Barwon Heads.
+Together, the pair had just the right skills to undertake this project: he was a builder by trade (now a firefighter), while she co-founded the décor shop Kip & Co, one of Australia's best resources for unique soft furnishings—from tasseled throws to velvet pillows, and quilts in unique colors and patterns.
+While James was busy building the bathrooms' concrete vanities from scratch, she was able to create a colorful bohemian environment perfect for their coastal lifestyle in their town of Barwon Heads.
 The result: a crazy-cool and unique family home that's perfect for entertaining and bringing everyone together.
 Want to decorate like a local cool-girl?
 Look no further than this beautiful beach house.

 "With 3 children we wanted to create spaces that could grow with our changing needs as a family," says Pannekoecke.
 "We left a lot of spaces open for the kids to be able to work in different ways for play, study, socializing as they grow.
 We have open spaces but also more intimate spaces for quiet time and time as a family."

-One of the spaces where the family congregates is the large living room.
-"With the large double sided open fireplace, this is a great place to congregate of a night, watch some television together and just hang out.
+One of the spaces where the family congregates in is the large living room.
+"With the large double-sided open fireplace, this is a great place to congregate of a night, watch some television together and just hang out.
 We wanted this space to be big and have enough seating and beanbags to fit a couple of families.
 We have a large super close family that we love having over and we spend lots of time together."

 Her favorite space: the kitchen: "This space is really large and the heartbeat of our home.
 We spend a lot of time here.
-It is filled with natural light with a giant sky light that runs the length of the kitchen."
+It is filled with natural light with a giant skylight that runs the length of the kitchen."

 "We wanted a space with multiple dining options for our family and friends to dine with us," adds Pannekoecke.
 "We have a long timber bench that could seat up to 12 or 15 people, and another more intimate booth style eating area at the end of the kitchen.
-One of her favorite finds in the entire home: the two vintage pink velvet and gold arm chairs at the breakfast banquette.
+One of her favorite finds in the entire home: the two vintage pink velvet and gold armchairs at the breakfast banquette.
 "They work beautifully at our kitchen breakfast booth."

 There isn't much remaining from the original house.
-The new house is clad in Silvertop ash timber and the old brick work is rendered in concrete stucco.
+The new house is clad in Silvertop ash timber and the old brickwork is rendered in concrete stucco.
 The house is designed to embrace the indoor-outdoor living that Aussies know so well.
 In the backyard, strings of white flags handmade by a friend billow in the wind.

 The attic is a departure from the colorful house: "Unlike the rest of the home this space is entirely white and a blank canvas," says Pannekoecke.
 "We have a lot of family and friends in Melbourne—a 1.5 hours drive—and we wanted to have a space where they could stay when they visit.
 It’s too far to drive home after a long lunch and a few bottles of red wine."

-Pannekoecke has a bold and colorful style, but one that also embrace simplicity: "I have an eclectic uncomplicated style and enjoy mixing materials, colour and texture to create an interesting and homely feel.
+Pannekoecke has a bold and colorful style, but one that also embraces simplicity: "I have an eclectic uncomplicated style and enjoy mixing materials, color, and texture to create an interesting and homely feel.
 I love Moroccan and European design, including Scandinavian.
 We don’t like to follow trends.
 We choose things we really love and then mix them together."
 The Moroccan influences are sprinkled throughout the house, from the bathroom tiles to the bedroom blankets—but the clean and crisp nature of Scandinavian design is also found throughout.

 For the growing family of five, the co-founder of Kip & Co wanted to create kid-friendly spaces that encouraged playtime and togetherness.
-"We designed this space for two growing boys," she says of the navy bunk bed room her two youngest share.
+"We designed this space for two growing boys," she says of the navy bunk-bed room her two youngest share.
 "It’s super spacious for play, wrestling and quiet time.
 James designed and made the timber bunks so there is plenty of room for friends and family to stay with us.
 The boys love sleepovers!
 I chose dark navy walls and carpet made in the UK that's traditionally used in Pubs and high traffic zones.
 The boys love it."

 Each of the bathrooms in the house has its own unique style, with the exception of one common thread: concrete vanity bench tops handmade by Pannekoecke's husband, James.
 Each of the bathrooms feature unique tiles, from hexagonal to geometric to smaller mosaic tiles like in this navy blue bathroom.

 With a strong creative vision and a lot of handy work, the creative couple was able to turn an average house into a beautiful statement home built around the idea of family and togetherness.
-Every design decision was made not only based on aesthetics, but more importantly around a specific vision and lifestyle.
+Every design decision was made not only based on aesthetics but more importantly around a specific vision and lifestyle.
 The result: a unique, free-flowing space we'd all want to move into.